TOMtyum/Toyin/README.md

-- 👋 Hi, I’m @TOMtyum
+- 👋 Hi, I’m @TOMtyum a Junior Web Developer passionate about building scalable and efficient web applications.
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in Backendpp development, API design, and cloud computing.
-- 🌱 I’m currently learning Backend web dev
+- 🌱 I’m currently learning Node.js, Express, and MongoDB.
-- 💞️ I’m looking to collaborate on Backend web dev
+- 💞️ I’m looking to collaborate on Open-source projects, hackathons, or mentorship opportunities.
 - 📫 How to reach me gmail (odesanmimercy@gmail.com)
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/Her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:I'm a Geophysics enthusiast turned web developer, and I love solving complex problems!

 <!---
 TOMtyum/TOMtyum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.